At a glance

 Feeder calves are generally the offspring of cross-breeding.
 In the first months of their lives, they graze freely on pasture and get milk from their dam.

 Traditionally, calves are born between January and April and are sold in autumn.
-Around the age of 7 to 10 months or a weight of 500 to 800 pounds (225 kg to 360 kg), feeder calves leave the “family nest.”
+Around the age of 7 to 10 months or at a weight of 500 to 800 pounds (225 kg to 360 kg), feeder calves leave the “family nest.”
 A new life awaits them.

 Did you know?

-Feeder calf producers are also often called “cow-calf ” producers.
+Feeder calf producers are also often called cow-calf producers.

 Fed Cattle